SCADA: Architecture development

-First generation: "Monolithic"

 Early SCADA system computing was done by large minicomputers.
 Common network services did not exist at the time SCADA was developed.
 Thus SCADA systems were independent systems with no connectivity to other systems.
 The communication protocols used were strictly proprietary at that time.
-The first-generation SCADA system redundancy was achieved using a back-up mainframe system connected to all the Remote Terminal Unit sites and was used in the event of failure of the primary mainframe system.
+The first-generation SCADA system redundancy was achieved using a back-up mainframe system connected to all the remote terminal unit sites and was used in the event of failure of the primary mainframe system.
 Some first generation SCADA systems were developed as "turn key" operations that ran on minicomputers such as the PDP-11 series.

-Second generation: "Distributed"

 SCADA information and command processing were distributed across multiple stations which were connected through a LAN.
 Information was shared in near real time.
-Each station was responsible for a particular task, which reduced the cost as compared to First Generation SCADA.
+Each station was responsible for a particular task, which reduced the cost as compared to first generation SCADA.
 The network protocols used were still not standardized.
 Since these protocols were proprietary, very few people beyond the developers knew enough to determine how secure a SCADA installation was.
 Security of the SCADA installation was usually overlooked.

-Third generation: "Networked"

 Similar to a distributed architecture, any complex SCADA can be reduced to the simplest components and connected through communication protocols.
 In the case of a networked design, the system may be spread across more than one LAN network called a process control network (PCN) and separated geographically.
 Several distributed architecture SCADAs running in parallel, with a single supervisor and historian, could be considered a network architecture.
 This allows for a more cost-effective solution in very large scale systems.

-Fourth generation: "Web-based"

 The growth of the internet has led SCADA systems to implement web technologies allowing users to view data, exchange information and control processes from anywhere in the world through web SOCKET connection.
 The early 2000s saw the proliferation of Web SCADA systems.
-Web SCADA systems use internet browsers such as Google Chrome and Mozilla Firefox as the graphical user interface (GUI) for the operators HMI.
+Web SCADA systems use web browsers such as Google Chrome and Mozilla Firefox as the graphical user interface (GUI) for the operators HMI.
 This simplifies the client side installation and enables users to access the system from various platforms with web browsers such as servers, personal computers, laptops, tablets and mobile phones.